graffixnyc/PollMe/README.md

 Once you logging out, you have to login with your username and password.

 4: Search polls
-You can search polls by keyword or category using search form
+You can search polls by keyword and/or category using search form